Open Space Authority Protects 60 Acres for Sustainable Agriculture

 The 60 acres of prime farmlands (known as Laguna 60) where the festivities will be held was permanently protected by the Open Space Authority in October 2021.
-The fruit stand will open in July, and the popular pumpkin patch will open September 26 through November 6, with a variety of offerings for youth, families, and others looking for fall fun in the South Bay.
+The popular pumpkin patch will open September 26 through November 6, with a variety of offerings for youth, families, and others looking for fall fun in the South Bay.

 “The Spina Farms Pumpkin Patch and Fruit Stand is no longer operating on the corner of Santa Teresa Boulevard and Bailey Avenue,” says Ronda Estrada, the manager of the pumpkin patch.
 “But we’re thrilled to keep this tradition alive less than one mile up the road in beautiful Coyote Valley.
 We are eager to welcome everyone, share our rich farming history, and can’t wait to see all the smiling faces.”